adityaehhhh/edtech-1/.github/README.md

 In addition to developing the Oppia platform, the team has developed free and effective [lessons]on basic mathematics, and we are planning to expand our educational offering to basic science and financial literacy.
 These lessons help learners who lack appropriate access to educational resources.

-The Oppia web application is built using Python, Angular, and Google App Engine.
-See also:
+The Oppia web application is built using Django, Chakra UI, Angular, PostGreSQL and Google App Engine.